CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 If you want to run the unit tests, use `make check` instead of the `make`.

-Note that the loolforkit program needs the CAP_SYS_CHROOT capability, thus you will be asked the root password when running make as it invokes sudo to run /sbin/setcap.
+Note that the coolforkit program needs the CAP_SYS_CHROOT capability, thus you will be asked the root password when running make as it invokes sudo to run /sbin/setcap.
 </section>